Randle and Holiday rally Pelicans to 115-112 win over Jazz

 SALT LAKE CITY (AP) — Jrue Holiday and Julius Randle each scored 30 points to rally the New Orleans Pelicans past the Utah Jazz 115-112 on Monday night.

 Anthony Davis had 15 points and 11 rebounds in three quarters for the Pelicans.
-Davis didn’t play in the fourth, but New Orleans still won its third straight game.
+Davis sat out all but the last second of the fourth, yet New Orleans still won its third straight game.

 Jae Crowder and Kyle Korver scored 20 points apiece off the bench to lead the Jazz.
 Rudy Gobert added 19 points and 19 rebounds, and Donovan Mitchell had 19 points and nine assists.